lauwarm/docker-chat-downloader/README.md

 ### Usage

-`/home/download` - the place where the vods will be saved.
+`/home/download` - the place where the file will be saved.
 Mount it to a desired place with -v option.

 `channelURL` - the url of the stream you want to record.